batoolmalkawii/reading-notes-201/class-06.md

  To access an obkect, we can use the ***dot notation*** or ***square brackets***. `var storeName = toySotre.name;` or `var storeName = toySotre['name'];`, `freeToys = availableToys();`

+### 3. Document Object Model in _Javascript_:
+The Document Object Model (DOM) specifies how browsers should create a model of an HTML page and how JavaScript can access and update the contents of a web page while it is in the browser window.
+The following are the main functionalities of _DOM_:
+* When the browser loads a web page, it creates a model of the page in memory.
+* Defines methods and properties to access and update each object in this models which in turn updates what the user sees in the browser.
+* The DOM states what your script can "ask the browser about the current page, and how to tell the browser to update what is being shown to the user.

+Also, Each node is an object with _methods_ and _properties_.
+Scripts access and update this **DOM tree** (not the source HTML file), where any changes made to the DOM tree are reflected in the browser.
+Accessing and updating the DOM tree involves two steps:
+##### 1. Locate the node that represents the element you want to work with.
+##### 2. Use its text content, child elements, and attributes.
+To access elements in DOM tree, the _DOM Queries_ are used.
+DOM queries may return one element, or they may return a Nodelist, which is a collection of nodes.
+The following are examples of methods that return a single/multiple element node/nodelist:
+* `getElementByld('id')`.
+Single
+* `querySelector('css selector')`.
+Single
+* `getElementsByClassName('class')`.
+Multiple
+* `getElementsByTagName('tagName')`.
+Multiple
+* `querySelectorAll('css selector')`.
+Multiple

+Also, to select an element from a nodelist, two ways are used:
+##### 1. The `item` method. `var fItem = element.item(0);`
+##### 2. Array Syntax. `var fItem = elements[0];`